Hollywood's Pact with Hitler

 Publisher: Belknap Press, 2013

-This book has caused a ruckus in many film historian circles because of the rather single-minded argument made by the author that Hollywood moguls compromised every conceivable moral scruple while negotiating deals with Germany.
+This book has caused a ruckus in many film historian circles because of the single-minded argument made by the author that Hollywood moguls compromised every conceivable moral scruple while negotiating deals with Germany.
 In order to get Hollywood films shown in the lucrative German theater market, Hitler's government made a variety of demands during the 1930s, many which were acquiesced to, such as the obvious demand that content showing Germany in a bad light be cut from films.
-This isn't much different than what happens today in film production where special interest groups pressure film companies on how to 'correctly' portray their particular group in a feature film.
+This isn't much different than what happens today in film production where special interest groups pressure film companies on how to correctly portray their particular group in a feature film.

 But Hitler's government went much further than just insisting upon a charitable view of Germany.
-Other requirements made by Hitler's agents to the Hollywood companies were to simply not show Jews in films at all, something that Hollywood generally went along with, though this was more likely out of a strategy to not raise the topic because Hollywood was afraid of the matter being discussed in any context.
+Other requirements made by Hitler's agents to the Hollywood companies were to simply not show Jews in films at all, something that Hollywood generally went along with, though this was more likely out of a strategy to not raise the topic of Jewry at all because Hollywood was afraid of the matter being discussed in any context.
 So many performers and producers in Hollywood were Jewish, including many of the main owners of the big film companies (which has been written of in a number of books, particularly in An Empire of Their Own: How the Jews Invented Hollywood by Neal Gabler) that many in Hollywood tried to keep the matter as low-key as possible, domestically and internationally.
 This fear of persecution wasn't an abstraction based upon seeing, for example, the growth during the 1930s of the German-American (pro-Hitler) Bund movement, but instead upon the shared family histories of many in Hollywood who had fled Poland, Russia and other countries where pogroms got tens-of-thousands (and more) of Jews killed.
 Seeing the growth of such anti-semitic attitudes in America during the 1930s must have been unsettling, to say the least.

 This background might seem to excuse some of the wheedling and back-bending Hollywood did in order to keep film product moving freely into foreign film projectors, but the author of The Collaboration has a much bigger accusation to make, which is that Hollywood moguls were willing to make any concession in order to keep generating income, even if it meant warping movie content to please the vehemently anti-everything Nazi government.
-This meant not only cutting films of Jewish content, but also matters concerning gypsy's, Africans, animal cruelty issues, and many other issues.
+This meant not only cutting films of Jewish content, but also matters concerning gypsys, Africans, animal cruelty issues, and many other topics.

 The entire book is a fascinating chronicle of how Hollywood dealt with pressures, and contains a great deal of detail about the censorship offices and what they were trying to achieve, and how Hollywood sometimes cooperated, and sometimes tricked their way to finishing a film with the all-important censorship board approval.
 Some of this is humorous, for example some film projects would deliberately put in objectionable content for the sole purpose of drawing attention away from content the film makers were truly afraid might not get past the censorship board, but was considered crucial to making the film a success once it got into theaters.
-If the censors could hack out a number of items that no expected to make it into the final film anyway, perhaps this would satisfy them to leave other content alone.
+If the censors could hack out a number of items that no one had expected to make it into the final film anyway, perhaps this would satisfy them to leave the other important content alone.

 By the end of this book, this author has outlined an accusation that is only vaguely directed at the Hollywood of the 1930s-40s, but is really an indictment directed at particular Hollywood film studio owners and producers (particularly at M-G-M).